oliverxchen/vim-config/neovim-migration.md

 # Neovim migration plan

+> Historical record: the migration is complete.
+See [`README.md`](README.md) for the current setup and verification instructions.
+References to Vim below describe the pre-migration repository.

 ## Goal and assumptions

 This is a personal configuration.
 The repository is public only to make cloning easy, so it does not need to support many users or old versions of Vim.